-Healthy Howard’s Advanced Primary Care Collaborative worked to improve primary care delivery for Howard County residents by helping providers work toward Patient Centered Medical Home (PCMH) standards.
+Healthy Howard’s Advanced Primary Care Program works to improve primary care delivery for Howard County residents by helping providers work toward Patient Centered Medical Home (PCMH) standards.
 The principles of PCMH, which were developed by the American Academy of Family Physicians, the American Academy of Pediatrics, the American College of Physicians and the American Osteopathic Association, focus on providing comprehensive, team-based, coordinated care in a culturally and linguistically appropriate manner.

-- Work with practices to identify high-utilizer patients and make referrals to Healthy Howard’s Community Care Team for a 90-day, home-based intervention that provides assistance with appointment follow-up, medication reconciliation, connections to community health resources and chronic disease self-management education.
+- Works with practices to identify high-utilizer patients and make referrals to Healthy Howard’s Community Care Team for a 90-day, home-based intervention that provides assistance with appointment follow-up, medication reconciliation, connections to community health resources and chronic disease self-management education.

 All primary care providers who treat adult Howard County patients are eligible to participate.